Skip to main content

 Do & Don't: What Makes an Event Planner Cover Letter Credible

-Recruiters skim for proof you can protect the run-of-show under pressure.
-They drop letters that sound like “I love events.”
-They shortlist candidates who show timelines, budget choices, vendor follow-ups, and a real day-of recovery with stakeholders aligned.
+Recruiters look for proof that you can protect the run-of-show under pressure.
+They skip letters that only express enthusiasm for events.
+Instead, they shortlist candidates who demonstrate control over timelines, budget decisions, vendor follow-ups, and real day-of recovery moments, with stakeholders aligned.

 What gets an Event Planner cover letter skipped